How Express Entry Works

 Does Express Entry Apply to Quebec?

-The highest-scoring candidates from an Expression of Interest Bank will be invited to apply for a Quebec Selection Certificate (CSQ).
+The candidates with the highest chances to integrate into the Quebec society will be invited to apply for a Quebec Selection Certificate (CSQ).